yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 ## 6. Final Status

 The application is stable and all recent development tasks have been completed.
 The latest updates include:
--   **Bug Fix**: Resolved a `TypeError` in `src/main.js` that occurred during report generation due to missing data from the AI agent.
-The code now includes checks to handle this gracefully.
--   **Styling Standardization**: The entire application's styling has been updated to enforce a consistent `12px` font size, `12px` line height, and a `3px` margin on all elements.
+-   **UI/UX Overhaul**: Completed a significant redesign of the sidebar components.
+The file upload process is now more intuitive, and the table list has been modernized with improved visuals, better user feedback (including skeleton loaders and a more engaging empty state), and a seamless, non-disruptive confirmation flow for deleting tables.